As an Amazon Associate, I earn from qualifying purchases. There is no extra cost to you. Thank you if you use our links; we appreciate it! Learn More.

 See More: Leg Exercises for powerful Golf Swing

-Your bones and joints get stronger as well through resistance training, and a higher amount of muscle fibers covering them helps prevent injuries from occurring.
+Your bones and joints get stronger as well through resistance training, and a higher amount of muscle fibers covering them helps prevent injuries like knee injuries, hip injuries from occurring.
 Your back and shoulders are especially susceptible to injury from the quick actions taken during a swing.

 Teaching your body to undergo the stress of playing golf only comes through resistance training.
 Normal stretching actions only help loosen up your body and improve blood flow.
 However, weaker joints can only take the stress for so long before pain and inflammation occur.
 One of the most common conditions to derive from playing golf is arthritis.